-The structure and details of LTIP performance rights issued to executives in FY20 under the plan are summarised in the following table:
+The structure and details of LTIP performance rights issued to executives in FY21 under the plan are summarised in the following table:

-Long-Term Incentive I Plan (LTIP) Aspect Plan, offers and comments Purpose The LTIPs purpose is to align executive interests with those of shareholders by linking reward to sustainable value creation for shareholders.
+Long-Term Incentive I rm Incentive Plan (LTIP) Aspect Plan, offers and comments Purpose The LTIPs purpose is to align executive interests with those of shareholders by linking reward to sustainable value creation for shareholders.
 As well as facilitating executives becoming shareholders, the LTIP provides an incentive for senior executives to exceed expectations (the upside above target), and shares long-term risks with executives (the downside below target, noting that under AASB2, costs related to non-market conditions can be written back when vesting is lower than expectations).
-Other purposes of the LTIP are to assist in the attraction and retention of a stable team of sustainability focussed senior executives.
+Other purposes of the LTIP are to assist in the attraction and retention of a stable team of sustainability focused senior executives.
 Nature Each LTIP performance right entitles the participant to one share in the Company upon vesting.
 Grant frequency Annual grant and ad-hoc on commencement of employment and future potential grants.
 Eligibility criteria Selected executives.
 Exercise price 5-day VWAP preceding grant date.

+Long-Term Incentive Plan (LTIP)

-spect Plan, offers and comments xercise of vested erformance Rights met.
-Rights that are not exercised, /ested performance rights are exercised automatically following vesting to the extent that the performance hurdles are net.
+Aspect Plan, offers and comments

+Exercise of vested Performance Rights Vested performance rights are exercised automatically following vesting to the extent that the performance hurdles are met.
 Rights that are not exercised, lapse.
+Exercised rights will be satisfied in the form of ordinary Company shares, except where the Board exercises its discretion to settle in the form of cash.

+Right to dividends

+No dividend rights until exercised.

+Long-Term Incentive Plan (LTIP)

+Aspect Plan, offers and comments

+Performance hurdles

+Vesting period

+Vesting date

-Exercised rights will be satisfied in the form of ordinary Company shares, exception where the Board exercises its discretion to settle in the form of cash. ight to dividends No dividend rights until exercised. ong-Term Incentive PI an (LTIP) spect Plan, offers and comments erformance hurdles Earnings per share (EPS) - 50% of LTIP performance rights granted Performance level TOTAL GROWTH OVER 3 YEARS VESTING Stretch ≥56% 100% Between target & stretch >33% & <56% >50% & <100% Target 33% 50% Between target & stretch >22% & <33% >25% & < 50% Threshold 22% 25% Below threshold <22% 0% Performance right vesting levels are interpolated between each percentile above.
-Indexed Total Shareholder Return (iTSR) - 50% of LTIP performance rights granted Based on relative iTSR performance over a three year measurement period against a comparator group (ASX 300 iTSR In Performance level COMPANY'S TSR COMPARED TO THE ASX300 TOTAL RETURN INDEX VESTING Stretch ≥100% of Index Plus 10% CAGR 100% Between target & stretch >100% Plus 5% CAGR & < 100% of Index Plus 10% CAG R Pro-rata Target 100% of Index Plus 5% CAGR 50% Between threshold & target >100% of Index & <100% of Index Plus 5% CAGR Pro-rata Threshold 100% of Index 25% Below threshold <100% of Index 0% Below threshold <iuu% index<="" of="" td="">0,10</iuu%> 0,10 <iuu% index<="" of="" td=""></iuu%>
+Earnings per share (EPS) - 50% of LTIP performance rights granted

+Performance level TOTAL GROWTH OVER 3 YEARS VESTING

+Stretch ≥56% 100%

+Between target & stretch >33% & <56% >50% & <100%

+Target 33% 50%

+Between target & stretch >22% & <33% >25% & < 50%

+Threshold 22% 25%

+Below threshold <22% 0%

+Performance right vesting levels are interpolated between each percentile above.

+Indexed Total Shareholder Return (iTSR) - 50% of LTIP performance rights granted

+Based on relative iTSR performance over a three year measurement period against a comparator group (ASX 300 iTSR Index):

+Performance level COMPANY'S TSR COMPARED TO THE ASX300 TOTAL RETURN INDEX VESTING Stretch ≥100% of Index Plus 10% CAGR 100% Between target & stretch >100% Plus 5% CAGR & < 100% of Index Plus 10% CAGR Pro-rata Target 100% of Index Plus 5% CAGR 50% Between threshold & target >100% of Index $\&$ <100% of Index Plus 5% CAGR Pro-rata Threshold 100% of Index 25% Below threshold <100% of Index 0% Performance right vesting levels are inter polated between each percentile above.
+Three years from grant date.
+No retesting.
+The FY19 grant lapses on the release date of this Annual Report.

-KMP HELD EQUITY AND PERFORMANCE RIGHTS
+6 KMP HELD EQUITY AND PERFORMANCE RIGHTS